 Teachers are generally surprised at my level — which I think is because I can say the important things to well.
 I’d be quickly out of my depth if it turned to a topic I don’t know.

-When I casually use German with people, they’re shocked that I haven’t ever formally studied German.
+When I casually use German with people (usually Uber drivers) on trips to Germany, they’re shocked that I haven’t ever formally studied German.
 Again, I might get cases and genders wrong sometimes, but I’m not so worried about it.

 I’ve barely started Russian.
 But my goal isn’t to get anywhere fast; just to be familiar with it in a number of years when I have time to study it more intensely, rather than starting from zero then.